NETWAYS/gitlab-training/day1/07_Collaboration/02_Collaboration.md

 # Collaboration with others

 * `git fetch`
-  * Download only references from remote repository.
+  * Get the remote branch reference pointer to the latest commit and cache it locally.
 * `git pull`
   * Fetch and update the local history from remote repository.
+This pulls in source code changes and commits.
 * `git push`
   * Update remote references and push local history to remote repository.
+This pushes source code changes and commits.
 * `git remote`
-  * Configure/list remote repository (default `origin`).
+  * Configure/list remote repository URLs (default `origin`).

 ~~~SECTION:handouts~~~